IO-Aerospace-software-engineering/Astrodynamics.Net/README.md

 > [!IMPORTANT]
-> IO.Astrodynamics.Net is still alive, it has been merged with the original repository [IO Astrodynamics](https://github.com/IO-Aerospace-software-engineering/Astrodynamics).
+> IO.Astrodynamics.Net is still alive, it has simply been merged with the original repository.
+The adventure continues [here](https://github.com/IO-Aerospace-software-engineering/Astrodynamics).